siddharth201/MyNotes/AI_ML/Modules/Module-4-MLCoding-SupervisedLearning/SupervisedLearning-CheetSheet.md

 Future Values

 This is the essence of supervised learning.

+---

+### What Does "Linear" Mean?